Embedding calculus and grope cobordism of knots: Introduction

+where $\U\colon I\hra M$ is a fixed neat embedding, i.e.\ transverse to $\partial M$ and with $\U^{-1}(\partial M)=\{0,1\}$.
+Our results on one hand relate previous such homotopy theoretic approaches to knot theory, and on the other hand, offer an explicit geometric interpretation of the involved algebraic tools.

-The first approach, \emph{Vassiliev's theory of finite type knot invariants} \cite{Vass90,Vass-arb-mfld}, starts from the observation that having understood the space of smooth maps, we can try to describe its subspace of embeddings by studying homotopy types of the strata of the complement $\Map_\partial(I,M)\setminus\Knots(M)$.
-In its more geometric version \cite{Gusarov,Habiro,CT1} this theory gives a sequence of equivalence relations $\sim_n$ for $n\geq1$ on the set $\KK(M):=\pi_0\Knots(M)$, defined in terms of either \emph{claspers or gropes}.
+The first approach, \emph{Vassiliev's theory of finite type knot invariants}~\cite{Vass90,Vass-arb-mfld}, starts from the observation that having understood the space of smooth maps, we can try to describe its subspace of embeddings by studying homotopy types of the strata of the complement $\Map_\partial(I,M)\sm\Knots(M)$.
+In its more geometric version~\cite{Gusarov,Habiro,CT1} this theory gives a sequence of equivalence relations $\sim_n$ for $n\geq1$ on the set $\KK(M)\coloneqq\pi_0\Knots(M)$, defined in terms of either \emph{claspers or gropes}.

-The second approach, \emph{the embedding calculus of Goodwillie and Weiss} \cite{WeissI,GWII}, builds on the idea -- having its roots in Hirsch--Smale immersion theory -- that, since we understand embeddings of disjoint unions of disks, we could use them to approximate the space $\Emb(P,M)$.
-The outcome is a certain tower of spaces $\pT_n(M)$ and maps $\ev_n\colon\Knots(M)\to\pT_n(M)$, for $n\geq1$.
-See Introduction~\ref{sec:intro} for a brief survey of both approaches, and Sections~\ref{subsec:classical} and~\ref{sec:gropes-punc-knots} for more details.
+The second approach, \emph{the embedding calculus of Goodwillie and Weiss}~\cite{WeissI,GWII}, builds on the idea that, since we understand embeddings of disjoint unions of disks, we could use them to approximate the space $\Emb(P,M)$; this is related to Smale--Hirsch immersion theory.
+The outcome is a tower of spaces $\dots\to\pT_{n+1}(M)\to\pT_n(M)\to\cdots$ and maps $\ev_n\colon\Knots(M)\to\pT_n(M)$, for $n\geq1$.

-It was suggested early on \cite{GWII,GKW} that these theories should be closely related for $M=I^3$, in which case $\KK(I^3)\cong\pi_0\Emb(\S^1,\R^3)$ is precisely the abelian monoid of classical knots.
-The study of the relationship was initiated in \cite{BCSS}, where the following conjecture was stated, and proven in the first non-trivial degree $n=3$ (see Example~\ref{ex:n-3-classical} below for another proof). \begin{conj}[\cite{BCSS}] For each $n\geq 1$ the map $\pi_0\ev_n\colon\KK(I^3)\to\pi_0\pT_n(I^3)$ is a universal additive Vassiliev invariant of type $\leq n-1$ over $\Z$, that is, it is a monoid homomorphism which factors as
+See Section~\ref{subsec-intro:brief-background} for a brief survey of both approaches, and Sections~\ref{app:finite-type} and~\ref{sec:gropes-punc-knots} for more details.
+It was suggested early on~\cite{GWII,GKW} that these theories should be closely related for $M=I^3$, in which case $\KK(I^3)\cong\pi_0\Emb(\S^1,\R^3)$ is precisely the abelian monoid of classical knots.
+The study of the relationship was initiated in~\cite{BCSS}, where the following conjecture was stated, and proven in the first non-trivial degree $n=3$ (see Example~\ref{ex:n-3-classical} below for another proof). \begin{conj}[\cite{BCSS}] For each $n\geq 1$ the map $\pi_0\ev_n\colon\KK(I^3)\to\pi_0\pT_n(I^3)$ is a universal additive Vassiliev invariant of type $\leq n-1$ over $\Z$. \end{conj} As explained in Section~\ref{subsec:geom-finite-type-theory}, the conjecture equivalently says that $\pi_0\ev_n$ is a monoid homomorphism which factors through ${\KK(I^3)/\sim_n}$ and the induced map ${\KK(I^3)/\sim_n}\to\pi_0\pT_n(I^3)$ is \emph{an isomorphism of groups.} In other words, paths in the space $\pT_n(I^3)$ should precisely encode the Gusarov--Habiro $n$-equivalence relation $\sim_n$.